Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Clinical assessment

-Rarely, DCIS may present as an eczematous-like rash on the nipple if presenting as Paget disease.
+Women diagnosed with DCIS are often asymptomatic.
+Rarely, DCIS may present as an eczematous-like rash on the nipple if presenting as Paget's disease.
 In the absence of medical attention, a woman may present with ulceration.
-Other uncommon presenting symptoms of DCIS include nipple discharge or a breast lump.
+Other uncommon presenting symptoms of DCIS include nipple discharge (which may be bloody) or a breast lump.

 The first symptom in males diagnosed with DCIS is generally bloody nipple discharge.[72]Cutuli B, Dilhuydy JM, De Lafontan B, et al. Ductal carcinoma in situ of the male breast: analysis of 31 cases.
 Eur J Cancer.
 1997 Jan;33(1):35-8.